Neulasta; Neulasta Onpro

 - It is used to lower the chance of getting an infection in people with bone marrow problems caused by chemo.

-- It is used to raise the chance of staying alive in certain patients who have had radiation.
+- It is used in patients who have been exposed to certain doses of radiation.

 - It may be given to you for other reasons.
 Talk with the doctor.

 - If you have an allergy to this drug or any part of this drug.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.